Clarissa von Anstetten: 1995–2001

-2011-2013
+2011–2013

-In June 2011, Clarissa is waiting for her release out of a South American prison.
-She sat innocent for being accused of traveling with drugs.
-Clarissa is sure that this was one last stint from Tanja.
-Believing that her archenemy is dead, Clarissa wants to start a new life and reunite with her estranged children.
+On 21 June 2011, Clarissa is revealed to be alive in Uruguay.
+She is about to be released from the prison where she has been for 10 years, wrongly convicted on drug charges.
+Clarissa is sure she was set up one last time by Tanja, who she believes is dead.
+Clarissa wants to start a new life and reunite with her estranged children, Jan and Julia.
 She soon finds her daughter Julia on the Spanish island Mallorca and pleads for her forgiveness.
-Clarissa also reunites with Arno and Charlie who both know that Tanja is still alive and well living a happy life as a businesswoman in Germany, owning Clarissa's old fashion company 'Ligne Clarisse'.
+Clarissa also reunites with Arno and Charlie, who tell her that Tanja is alive and well, and owns Clarissa's old fashion company Ligne Clarisse.

 As Julia starts to forgive her mother for her past mistakes, Clarissa finds out that Jan is on the island as well.
 Hoping for a big family reunion, Clarissa soon has to realize that the old feelings between Jan and Julia are still there.
 Julia's marriage to local doctor Ricardo Mendes starts to fall apart and she soon gives into her feelings for Jan, much to the shock of Arno and Clarissa.
 While Jan and Julia want to start a new life together, Clarissa can't let go of the past when she finds out that Tanja's still alive.
 Clarissa returns to Düsseldorf with the help of Ansgar von Lahnstein and shocks Tanja with being the new Co-CEO of 'LCL'.